chazzconi25/IC322-Portfolio/week12/review_questions12.md

 ## Review Questions

 ### R4: Suppose two nodes start to transmit at the same time a packet of length L over a broadcast channel of rate R. Denote the propagation delay between the two nodes as dprop.
-Will there be a collision if d~prop~ < L/R?
+Will there be a collision if d <sub>prop</sub> < L/R?
 Why or why not?

 ***